GoogleChrome/web.dev/src/site/content/en/blog/image-policies/index.md

 We recommend a downscaling ratio of 2.0 or lower.
-Consider using [responsive images](https://web.dev/serve-responsive-images/) with different resolutions to best serve images on various screen sizes, resolutions, etc..
+Consider using [responsive images](https://web.dev/serve-responsive-images/) with different resolutions to best serve images on various screen sizes, resolutions, and so on.

 #### More examples